-HeyGen + Pabbly integration | Automate personalised AI video workflows
+HeyGen + Pabbly Integration | Automate Personalised AI Video Workflows

 Pabbly + HeyGen

-Pabbly are an automation and integration platform that help businesses connect apps, automate workflows, and manage marketing, billing, and forms without coding.
+Pabbly is an automation and integration platform that helps businesses connect apps, automate workflows, and manage marketing, billing, and forms without any coding.

-See how businesses like yours use Pabbly with HeyGen to scale video creation and drive growth.
+See how businesses like yours use Pabbly with HeyGen to scale up video creation and accelerate growth.

 Automated lead follow-up videos

-Trigger personalised AI video messages from HeyGen when a new lead is captured through forms, CRMs, or email signups connected via Pabbly—helping to increase engagement and conversion.
+Trigger personalised AI video messages from HeyGen whenever a new lead is captured through forms, CRMs, or email sign-ups connected via Pabbly—boosting engagement and conversions.

 Customer onboarding and engagement

-Automatically send bespoke onboarding or welcome videos after a purchase or sign-up, using Pabbly to track the event and HeyGen to generate human-like, scalable video content.
+Automatically send customised onboarding or welcome videos after a purchase or sign-up, using Pabbly to track the event and HeyGen to generate human-like, scalable video content.

 Event-led video campaigns

-Use Pabbly to monitor user actions such as webinar registrations, form submissions, or plan upgrades, and trigger targeted HeyGen videos to inform, educate, or upsell at the right moment.
+Use Pabbly to track user actions such as webinar registrations, form submissions, or plan upgrades, and trigger targeted HeyGen videos to inform, educate, or upsell at the most suitable moment.

 Start creating videos with AI